 Below is a list of occupations associated with engineering physics:

 |Architectural and Engineering Managers||5.5%||$140,760|

 |Natural Sciences Managers||9.9%||$123,860|

 Who Is Getting a Bachelor’s Degree in Engineering Physics?

 At the countrywide level, the racial-ethnic distribution of engineering physics majors is as follows:

 |Hispanic or Latino||45|

-Students from other countries are interested in Engineering Physics, too.
+Engineering Physics appeals to people across the globe.
 About 8.8% of those with this major are international students.
 The most popular countries for students from outside the country are: